 Santa Monica Beach & Pier

 Once you make your way off the pier, I recommend walking to 3rd Street Promenade for food and some shopping.
 This street is for pedestrians only and is a nice area to walk around!
 Don’t forget to bike back to Venice beach!
-That’s all for my three day LA city guide!
+That’s all for my 3 days in Los Angeles itinerary!
 If you’re looking for accommodation options, check out this list of unique Airbnbs in California!
 Of course, Los Angeles offers so much more to do that just this.
 If you have more time, I recommend:

 - Watch a Dodgers Game